Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 - Timeout is controlled by `default_pbs.http_timeout_seconds` (default: 10s).
 - The response body is read in full and parsed as JSON.

-**Chains supported:** All chains.

 ---

 ### Registry loader

 Loads validator pubkeys from an on-chain or network registry.
-This is the most powerful loader — it resolves pubkeys automatically from a data source that stays in sync as validators are added or removed.
+This resolves pubkeys automatically from a data source that stays in sync as validators are added or removed.

-Two registries are supported:
+Two registries are currently supported:

 | Registry | `registry` value | Key source | Authentication |
 |---|---|---|---|